hmamaysky/Energy/VariableConstruction/README.md

 ** Note that these are not the final versions of input data for the regressions because we add additional variables in subsequent .do files.

 - va_weekly.do creates the following weekly variables.
-  1. Open Interest
+  1. OpenInt
-  2. Liquidity
+  2. liquidity
-  3. Hedging Pressure
+  3. HedgPres

 	- Output in "./variable augmentation/":